IBM PS/2 Model 70: Development and release

 The PS/2 Model 70 borrows the chassis of the PS/2 Model 50 and features the same tool-less construction.

 The 25-MHz Intel 386 processor complex from a Model 70 386-A21.
 This complex also has an 80387 floating point unit installed.

 Both variants of the Model 70, along with the rest of the PS/2 line, were developed at IBM's facility in Boca Raton, Florida.
 The original Model 70 386 was released on June 2, 1988.
 The chief engineer behind the Model 70 386 was Mark Dean, who previously headed development of the PS/2 Model 80, the PC AT and the ISA bus.
 The original Personal System/2 Model 70 386 was in development at IBM since 1986, along with the rest of the initial line-up of the PS/2.
 The existence of prototypes of the Model 70 386 were known to select members of the press and industry insiders since April 1987, but it took until May 1988 for IBM to formally announce it.
 In the interim, IBM released the PS/2 Model 80—the company's first Intel-based PC with the 32-bit 386 microprocessor.
 With its tower construction allowing for a greater number of Micro Channel expansion slots and drive bays IBM initially positioned the PS/2 Model 80 as a multiuser workstation.
 However, the company pivoted the machine toward server use the next year, with the Model 70 386 slotting into the role of a 32-bit workstation.

+Both the Model 70 and the Model 50 Z, introduced on the same day, served as the market introduction of the 72-pin SIMM form factor for RAM modules.
+These replaced the 30-pin SIMMs of older models and had the advantage of having a 32-bit data path, allowing modules to be installed individually in a 32-bit system (such as a 386) whereas 30-pin SIMMs required installing in groups of four in a 32-bit system owing to their 8-bit data path.
+The 72-pin SIMM quickly became a de facto industry standard for RAM modules and was in widespread use in PCs until the development of DIMMs in the mid-1990s.